Perkins Local School District

 Perkins Local School District is a public school district serving students in Perkins Township near the city of Sandusky in Erie County, Ohio, United States.
 The school district enrolls 2,370 students as of the 2007–2008 academic year.

 They started around 1960 with Perkins High School, then came Meadowlawn Intermediate School.
 Next came Briar Middle School, lastly, Fury Elementary.
 Depending on your school, the times are different for Briar and the High school.
 Your days consist of 8 am to 2 pm.
 For Fury and Meadowlawn, you start at 9:05-ish and end at 3:25.
-They also have lunch menus, but they're different everywhere you go.
-Meadowlawn and Fury mostly share the same lunch menus with little to no difference.
-Meadowlawn can have special meals at the end of the year, which can differ depending on the experience.
-Fury has grilled cheese, briar, and high school, I believe, and mainly has the same lunch menus.